abhyasgiri/book-donation-app/README.md

 - Update the shop details (satisfies 'Update')
 - Delete the shop (satisfies 'Delete')

+Flask has been chosen as the web framework of choice for this project.
+There are several advantage of using Flask: 1) Offers a light simple framework and is easy to understand, 2) Flexible - almost all parts of flask are open to change, 3) Integrated support for unit testing and 4) Offers Jinja2 templating.

 ## Architecture
 ---
+### Licensing

+This app will be an open source project meaning anyone in the programming world is free to use it and modify the code to support and contribute to its development by communicating ideas with the author.
+GNU General Public License (GPL) is one of the most popular open source licenses which allows for the aforementioned features but with the condition that if a derivative work of this code is re-distributed it cannot be released as a commercial closed-source application.
+Use of GPL also permits the option of using its vast open source libraries which may be useful in the future.
+For these reasons, I have chosen a GNU GPL license.

 ### Database Structure
 Below, entity relationship diagrams (ERD) help illustrate the architectural structure of the database and the types of relationships which occur between the tables.